girder/covalic/ansible/usage.md

 To provision a pod fully after creating the pod and the S3 assetstore, or in case there are large scale changes to update

-    ./utils/provision.sh <POD>
+    ./utils/provision.sh <POD> <PATH_TO covalic_admin.pem>

 #### Rewire a pod

-After bringing a pod back up, and building the pod inventory and refreshing the pod variables, you can rewire the services together.
+After bringing a pod back up, you can rewire the services together.

-    ./utils/rewire.sh <POD>
+    ./utils/rewire.sh <POD> <PATH_TO covalic_admin.pem>

 #### Update a pod with the latest codebase

 To update a pod with the latest codebase from the repos

-    ./utils/update.sh <POD>
+    ./utils/update.sh <POD> <PATH_TO covalic_admin.pem>

-To update a pod with a specific version of a repo, set an environment variable for any of the following.
+To update a pod with a specific version of a repo, change the following variables inside the `group_vars/all` file.
 The default value for each is `master`, except for `covalic_metrics_version`, which defaults to `latest`.

     challenge_version
     covalic_version
     girder_version
     covalic_metrics_version

-Then run the update like

-    ansible-playbook provision.yml -i pod_inventory/<POD>_pod -e pod=<POD> -e covalic_version=<VERSION> -t deploy-update --vault-password vault-password.txt

 ### Using Ansible vault for sensitive data